Code-Institute-Submissions/MSP-6/README.md

 # Testing

 The subsections detail the proposed approach for testing of the final product.
 Due to the size and nature of this project, a full V-Style testing approach will not be required.
+Instead, a simplified version of agile will be adopted.

 ## Unit Testing

-A formal round of unit testing will not be conducted for this project.
+A formal round of unit testing will not be scripted/conducted for this project.
 Instead, there will be a form of self-peer review whereby code writing will occur on day one and code review and refactoring will occur on the following day.
-This will reduce the effect of reading what should be there instead of what is actually there.
+This will reduce the effect of; reading what should be there instead of what is actually there.

+A once a working prototype for each page is developed, the code will be validated via both W3C html validator and the CSS jigsaw.
+At regular intervals (upon significant updates) this validation will occur.

 ## Functionality

-A once a stable working prototype each page is available the code will be validated via both W3C html validator and the CSS jigsaw.

-At regular intervals this validation will occur.
+This website has been developed with the following compatibility in mind:
+- Desktop browsers (Chrome, firefox, edge),
+- Enterprise tablet sizes (max width 1200),
+- Standard generic tablet sizes (max width 1000px),
+- Common mobile size (max width 700px).

+__Compatability testing:__

+__iphone6/7/8 plus:__
+Device width: 414px
+Passed Tests:

+Failed Tests:

+Outcome:
+Changes required: Text size adjusted to a smaller font and the height of the "click boxes" on the experience pages was increased.

+Second Round Retests:

+__samsung galaxy s5:__
+Device width 360px
+Passed Tests:

+Failed Tests:

+Outcome:

+__Pixel 2:__
+Device width 411px
+Passed Tests:

+Failed Tests:

+Outcome:

+__iPad Pro:__
+Device width 1024px

+Passed Tests:

+Failed Tests:

+Outcome:

+__Surface Duo:__
+Device width 540px

+Passed Tests:

+Failed Tests:

+Outcome:

+__Desktop Chrome:__
+Device width 1024px

+Passed Tests:

+Failed Tests:

+Outcome:

+__Desktop Firefox:__
+Device width 1024px

+Passed Tests:

+Failed Tests:

+Outcome:

+__Desktop Edge:__
+Device width 1024px

+Passed Tests:

+Failed Tests:

+Outcome:

 ## User Functionality

 User acceptance testing will be conducted on an ongoing basis.
 Prior to each git push, an exploratory testing session will occur.

-Time will be spent testing the website in desktop browsers (Chrome, firefox, edge), tablet sizes, mobile size.

 Once a working prototype is available, a third-party individual will review the website as an independent user with no prior knowledge of its purpose (or project criteria).
 Feedback from this session will be used to further develop and/or amend the site.